Nationals vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is hitting .444 with a double, two home runs, four walks and three RBI.
+- Soto hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .556 with two doubles, three home runs, five walks and six RBI.

 Soto Recent Games